 Class enrollment is capped at six dogs.
 The class uses positive reinforcement clicker training methods to modify behavior.
 All participants receive a high degree of personal attention and one-on-one coaching.

 If you feel you still need more work after Chill! for Reactive Dogs, we now offer Chill!
-Work Sessions once a month for any Chill! graduate.
+Work Sessions once a quarter for any Chill! graduate.
 Check the schedule on our Group Training Classes page.

 Still have questions?
 Complete the Profile form and we'll give you a call to discuss whether your dog is a good fit for Chill!